Beats Electronics: Car audio

 In 2011, Beats reached a deal with Chrysler LLC to feature Beats-branded audio systems in its vehicles.
-The first vehicle under the partnership was its 2012 Chrysler 300S luxury vehicle, which included a 10-speaker Beats by Dr. Dre sound system.
-Beats audio systems have also been available in models from Fiat Chrysler Automobiles' other brands, including Dodge, Chrysler, and Jeep.
+First under the partnership was its 2012 Chrysler 300S Luxury Car, which included a 10-speaker Beats by Dr. Dre sound system.
+Beats audio systems are also available in brands including Dodge and Jeep vehicles.

-Automobile brands that currently have Beats audio systems available in its vehicles are Fiat, Volkswagen, and SEAT.
+Other automobile brands that have Beats audio systems available in their vehicles include Fiat, Volkswagen and SEAT.

 Beats Music

 On July 2, 2012, Beats announced it had acquired the online music service MOG, in a purchase reported to have been between $10 million and $16 million.
 Beats stated that the acquisition was part of the company's goal to develop a "truly end-to-end music experience".
 The acquisition did not include the company's blog and advertising network, the MOG Music Network, which was sold in a separate transaction to the broadcasting company Townsquare Media in August 2012.

 While MOG indicated that it would continue to operate independently with no immediate change in service, Beats subsequently announced a new subscription-based online music service, known as Beats Music, which launched in January 2014.
 In comparison to its competitors, such as Spotify and Google Play Music, the service emphasizes recommendations by music professionals alongside algorithmic recommendations.
 MOG was shut down on May 31, 2014, and existing users were directed to Beats Music.
 Beats Music was in turn replaced by Apple Music in June 2015; the service also incorporated a Beats-branded online radio station, called "Beats 1", but the name was later changed to "Apple Music 1".